Genetically modified runners

 Long lines like this at the Spokane Runners Park are an everyday thing.

 What do you get for your money?
 Miles of well-maintained trails in a beautiful setting.
-Many electronic signs showing your pace and elapsed time.
+Electronic signs showing your pace and elapsed time.
 Park personnel stationed throughout the grounds who clap and cheer you on.

 Because research has shown that running performance is improved by being in a good mood, a hired, professional comedian belts out hilarious one-liners in the warm-up area.

-Three times daily, bulls are released onto the trails.
+Bulls are released onto the trails three times a day.
 In scenes similar to the running of the bulls in Pamplona, runners get an intense speed workout as they avoid being trampled or gored.
 To prevent serious injuries, foam sheaths cover the bulls’ horns and hooves.

 At regular intervals, prizes are shot high into the air by a “prize cannon”.
 A parachute deploys, and as the prize drifts with the wind, runners race to snag the prize.

-After the workout, runners exit the grounds to the sound of inspirational, I-got-it-done music punctuated by pre-recorded phrases such as You ran so fast today!
-Your workout was fantastic! and What you did today was amazing!
-This leaves customers feeling so good about themselves they can’t help giving each other back slaps, high fives, and chest bumps.
+After the workout, runners exit to the sound of inspirational, I-got-it-done music punctuated by pre-recorded phrases such as You ran so fast today!
+Your workout was fantastic! and You are way beyond amazing!
+This leaves customers feeling so good about themselves, they give friends and strangers back slaps, high fives, and chest bumps.